Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Cleaning the idle air control valve

-For the cleaning bit, you can buy an aerosol throttle cleaner for just more than 10 bucks.
+For the cleaning bit, you can buy an aerosol throttle cleaner for around 10 to 15 bucks.

 Vacuum leaks